CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 MPI is initialized in *init\_communicate* for both coupled and stand-alone MPI runs.
-The ice component communicates with a flux coupler or other climate components via external routiines that handle the variables listed in :ref:`tab-flux-cpl`.
-For stand-alone runs, routines in **ice\_forcing.F90** read and interpolate data from files, and are intended merely to provide guidance for the user to write his or her own routines.
+The ice component communicates with a flux coupler or other climate components via external routiines that handle the variables listed in the `Icepack documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/sg_boundary_forcing.html>`_.
+For stand-alone runs,
+routines in **ice\_forcing.F90** read and interpolate data from files, and are intended merely to provide guidance for the user to write his or her own routines.
 Whether the code is to be run in stand-alone or